 Students whose academic work falls below the minimum GPA and/or earned credit Continuance Standards will be placed on probation for the following semester.

 Students who do not meet the following conditions for probation will be suspended from the College for academic deficiencies.

 Students on probation may not enroll in more than 16 credit hours per semester.
 Students who are on probation may not receive any final grades of incomplete for coursework during the semester of probation.

-Students on probation must participate in the Academic Intervention Program through the Office of the Dean of Students during their probationary semester.
+Students on probation must participate in the Aspire program through the Dean of Students Office during their probationary semester.
 Students on probation must also meet with their Academic Advisor before registering for the subsequent semester.
 Students cannot register for the following semester until all requirements have been met.

 While on probation, students must earn a semester GPA of 2.0 or higher and pass at least 12 credits.

 Students have one semester to come into compliance with the Continuation Standards.
 If, however, they earn a minimum 2.0 semester GPA in at least 12 credits during a probation semester, an additional probationary semester may be granted to comply with the overall Continuance Standards.

 Students enrolled in William & Mary summer school while on probation will be evaluated for removal from probation at the end of summer school.
 Students who are placed on probation, or are continuing on probation at the end of a semester but earned at least a 2.0 GPA and 12 credits during that semester, will be removed from probation if they meet their Continuance Standards by the end of summer school.
 This applies only to work completed in a W&M summer program (either on campus or in Washington, D.C.).